-An application has been received on 9 September 2019 to extend the completion date to Planning Permit TPA/24806.
+An application has been received on 2 October 2020 to extend the completion date to Planning Permit TPA/24806.
 The permit allows development and subdivision of 118 dwellings now known as 'Sienna Mount Waverley'.
-The development and subdivision has largely been finished with only the final stage comprising of 7 dwellings/lots to be completed.
 The original permit was issued on 25 January 1999.
-The permit has been extended on four previous occasions.
+The permit has been extended on five previous occasions.